Yi-Jiahe/Yi-Jiahe.github.io/index.md

 # Who Am I?
-I am a software engineer with a Aerospace Engineering degree in Mechanical Engineering from NTU.
+I am a software engineer with a Degree in Aerospace Engineering with a Specialization in Mechanical Engineering from NTU.
+I enjoy projects ranging from webdev to building drones.

-I do anything from webdev to building drones, so please take a look at what I've done.

 # Projects